lokotv2fyn/digitalnotebookproject/README.md

 I figured this part was easier than explaining the first one on my 'rough-roadmap'.
 And it only took one try, then ChatGPT had it done for me.

-*Appearantly something broke the add entry button, so now I have a new bug to look into next time*
+*Appearantly something broke the add entry button, so now I have a new bug to look into next time.
+It works when i clear entries first.*

 **Total: About an hour**